miguelknals/UN-EU-corpus-Demo-streamlit/README.md

 # EN<>FR Machine Translation (MT) based on cleaned United Nations and European Union corpora (UN-EUR-MT)

-This a working MT for ENG<>FRE based on the UN bilingual corpus and several other smaller corpora from the European Union.
+UN-EUR-MT is a working MT for ENG<>FRE based on the UN bilingual corpus and several other smaller corpora from the European Union.
 All these corpora have been cleaned with:

 - Physical cleaning (custom scripts i.e. removing lines with more than 1 sentence, text between parenthesis)
 - Semantical filtering based on Unbabel COMET score with the reference free model Unbabel/wmt22-cometkiwi-da